Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 Australia Day at Nelson Bay

-Australia Day festivities at Fly Point Park, Nelson Bay include Citizenship Ceremony, RAAF fly past, live music and dancing, Army band, food Court, BBQ, hot and cold drinks, soft serve ice cream, alpaca and sheep shearing demonstrations and baby animals, markets with over 90 stalls, vintage and classic cars on display.
-Be amazed by JD’s World of Magic, displays and workshops.
-FREE flags and jumping castles for children and pony rides, FREE giant games.
-Optional gold coin donation in support of local charities.
-Ample parking is available at top of Neil Carroll Rotary Park.
+Australia Day festivities at Fly Point Park, Nelson Bay include Citizenship Ceremony, RAAF fly past, live music and dancing, Army band, food trucks and BBQ, hot and cold drinks, soft serve ice cream, alpaca and sheep shearing demonstrations, kids activities and jumping castle, as well as vintage and classic cars on display.
+Parking is available at top of Neil Carroll Rotary Park.

 Time: 9:30am-3:45pm